zaaztt/bert_chinese_example/README.md

 This example code fine-tunes `BERT-Chinese-Model` on the Chinese sentiment classification, which only contains 17000 examples.   **[`sim_model`](https://drive.google.com/file/d/1ndSg0Za0Fk5YySaS-ghmJGdUDcZxzg1z/view?usp=sharing)** The classification model is provided by us.
 So you can use it directly.
 They should be in the 'sim_model' directory.
-If you want to make you own classification test, you can execute script below on your shell.
+If you want to make you own classification train, you can execute script below on your shell.

 ```shell